 Organize Key Documents for the Witnesses.
 Immediately upon receipt of the Rule 30(b)(6) notice, counsel should begin collecting all of the key documents that must be used to prepare the witness.
-Although the documents may be voluminous and the review may be burdensome, courts have declared that corporate deponents are still required to review and understand them.
-For that reason, it is imperative that designees be selected early, in order to ensure adequate time to meet and discuss the key documents.
+Although the documents may be voluminous and the review may be burdensome, courts have declared that corporate deponents are still required to review and understand them.31 For that reason, it is imperative that designees be selected early, in order to ensure adequate time to meet and discuss the key documents.

 Review the Organization's Answers to Interrogatories.
 A corporation's answers to interrogatories are typically prepared after a factual investigation and in a collaborative process between counsel and the client.
 Moreover, the information discussed in the answers was, presumably, carefully considered and analyzed by counsel during that process.
-Consequently, if the corporation has answered interrogatories before the deposition, those answers can be very
+Consequently, if the corporation has answered interrogatories before the deposition, those answers can be very valuable to the witness in preparing for the deposition.
+They can serve as an outline for the major subjects at issue in the case, and they can reinforce major themes of the corporation's narrative about the case.

-Id. at 25.